Good News for California’s Mariners From Washington, DC

 The Jones Act, which marked its centennial anniversary last year, helps ensure that American mariners are in place when the nation needs them most.
 As many businesses across the U.S. pause on hiring, the marine transportation company I lead is looking to bring on new skilled workers.
 That includes positions such as captain, mate, engineer, and marine electrician – all quality jobs for American workers.

 Our mariners, including here in California, are essential workers who come through for our state and nation each day no matter what.
-Marine transportation professionals work around the clock to ensure critical shipments and packages enter the U.S. market — as we’ve seen throughout the COVID-19 pandemic.
+Marine transportation work around the clock to ensure critical shipments and packages enter the U.S. market — as we’ve seen throughout the COVID-19 pandemic.

 The same can be said for deliveries you receive at home.
 Long before an Amazon package arrives on your doorstep with a product that you’ve ordered, it’s likely that an American mariner helped bring that shipment into port via container ship or cargo ship.
 In addition to assisting vessels, mariners are on duty in port cities to ensure that marine transportation vessels are safely fueled, keeping them on time for their next delivery.

 Since the start of the pandemic, mariners have continued to work non-stop, oftentimes separated from their families for weeks at a time.
-Because of their extraordinary commitment to ensuring that the nation’s logistics system continues to function uninterrupted, Americans continue to be able to access products they need – including vitally important medicines and medical equipment.
+Because of their extraordinary commitment to ensuring that the nation’s logistics continues to function uninterrupted, Americans continue to be able to access products they need – including vitally important medicines and medical equipment.

 With the COVID crisis continuing to pose serious challenges to our nation, mariners will keep working hard to ensure vitally important deliveries for the American people stay on track.
 With the framework provided by the Jones Act, we will do everything in our power to